rafael-santiago/tulip/doc/MANUAL.md

 is one of my favorite from them, ``Better than you``.
 The main thing that I like in the songs made by them is the simplicity and the sense of what a rock n' roll song should be: ``simple, cool & fast``.
 In terms of ``guitars`` this band always had a quite nice
 ``two-guitar`` work.
 The guitar solos & riffs used to complement each other, continuing the talk...
 This song is a nice sample of it.
-You can find out live versions from this song where he promoted fun guitar battles.
+You can find out live versions from this song where he promoted interesting guitar battles.
 You should watch it.

 Well, just starting, in the introduction we get a nice ``Chuck Berry-like`` lick/riff.
 The cool thing here is listening to one guitar overlapping another one with the same idea but using a little different interval.
 I am not your teacher, so the theory